Table of Contents

 But the most important part here is the detect.py

-script which runs the inference.
+script that runs the inference.
 Going over the arguments will provide us with more insight into its working.

 --weights

 : This argument is used to provide the path to the trained weights to be used for inference.
-And if you observe properly each time, we are using the best model, that isbest.pt.
+And if you observe each time properly, we are using the best model, that isbest.pt.

 --source